What Is Gotu Kola?

 Cultivated Gotu Kola gives its first harvest after 3 months of planting, up to 3 harvests in a year for 2 years, after which a fresh stock replaces the earlier one.

 Are you unfamiliar with Gotu Kola powder uses?
 Let’s assist you further!
-In Meghalaya, Gotu Kola, or Khliang Syiar, is used in traditional medicine to treat stomach-ache, diarrhoea, amoebic dysentery, and acidity.
-Although the whole plant (stems and roots included) is utilised, the main portion is the leaves.
+In Meghalaya, Gotu Kola, or Khliang Syiar, is used in traditional medicine to treat stomachache, diarrhoea, amoebic dysentery, and acidity.
+Although the whole plant (stems and roots included) is utilized, the main portion is the leaves.
 Gotu Kola powder benefits can be availed of when consumed in the purest form.
 And, you can bank on Zizira!

 The mildly bitter taste of Gotu Kola reminds one of parsley and wheatgrass with notes of cucumber.

-It has a bitter and sweet taste and is known to impart a cooling energy.
+It has a bitter and sweet taste and is known to impart cooling energy.

 The primary constituents, the triterpenoids or saponins the plant produces as part of its self-defence mechanism, are responsible for the wide therapeutic and pharmacological properties of Centella.